Guillamoure/css-basics/README.md

 }
 ```

-`grid-template` is another way to generate your grid,and it combines both `grid-template-columns` and `grid-template-rows`
+`grid-template` is another way to generate your grid, and it combines both `grid-template-columns` and `grid-template-rows`

 You can also target specific elements within the grid and specify where there should start/end via:
 `grid-column-start`, `grid-column-end`, `grid-row-start`, `grid-row-end`, `grid-column`, `grid-row`, `grid-area`